 The subsoil drains shall have a rodding point installed on the upstream end of the drain to provide for future cleaning.
-The rodding point shall be fitted with an appropriate cap and finish flush with the finished surface.
+The rodding point shall be fitted with an appropriate cap and finish flush with the finished surface, except in raingardens where the top of the flushing point will sit proud of the garden bed.

-10.6.5 BACKFILLING
+BACKFILLING 10.6.5

-Backfilling under this Technical Specification is the remainder of filling in the trench above the bedding and pipe support material.
+Backfilling under this Technical Specification is the remainder of filling in the trench above the bedding and pipesupport material.
 It shall include the pipe overlay zone and the backfilling of the remainder of the trench.

 Backfilling of concrete pipes shall be in accordance with AS 3725.
 Design for installation of buried concrete pipes.
 The City prefers and encourages the use of recycled products to replace natural products in backfilling.

-Prior to backfilling, the pipes shall be inspected to confirm that the joints have been driven home correctly, and that the rubber rings have not slipped out of the joints.
+Prior to backfilling, the pipes shall be inspected to confirm that the joints have been driven home correctly, andthat the rubber rings have not slipped out of the joints.

 Trenches are to be backfilled promptly after laying of pipelines.
-Any damage caused to pipes by floating or the like due to delay in backfilling or inadequate protective measures will be the Service Provider's responsibility and will not be the subject of an extension of time.
+Any damage caused to pipes by floating or thelike due to delay in backfilling or inadequate protective measures will be the Service Provider's responsibility and will not be the subject of an extension of time.
 Backfilling shall comply with the following requirements:

-10.6.5.1 PIPE OVERLAY ZONE
+10.6.5.1 PTPF OVFRI AY 70NF